agentd00nut/css_scraper/README.md

 Dump the output raw for easy processing with other tools or to disk.

-_Scrape multiple pages by specifying a next link selector or by specifying how a url paginates_
+Scrape multiple pages by specifying a next link selector and how many pages to scrape

+_Scrape multiple pages by specifying how a url paginates_

-_Control on what page to start or stop scraping._
+_Control on what page to start scraping_

-_Specify page timeouts._
+_Specify load timeouts._

 _Use sleep intervals to wait before getting the next page so you don't bother web admins._